goinvo/visualbudget/README.md

 ## Description

-VisualBudget is two things: it is (1) JavaScript module to visualize budget data, and (2) a WordPress plugin to facilitate data management and creation of visualizations.
+VisualBudget is two things: it is both JavaScript module to visualize budget data as well as a WordPress plugin to facilitate data management and creation of visualizations.

 The plugin lets users (1) upload datasets as CSV files, (2) create